Axway/mft-convert/content/en/docs/TransferCFT/transport_security_Start_here/Using_PKI_Exits_Start_here/Extended_exit_structure.md

 ---

-    title: Extended exit structure
+    title: "Extended exit structure"
-    linkTitle: Extended exit structure
+    linkTitle: "Extended exit structure"
-    weight: 230
+    weight: 220

----
-This table displays the fields and communication structure for the directory, end of transfer, and file exits in server mode:
+---This table displays the fields and communication structure for the directory, end of transfer, and file exits in server mode:

-<span class="autonumber"></span>Exit structure
+Exit structure

 ```
 char cMode;      /\* Client/Server \*/